ryancflo/league_of_legends/README.md

 ## Objective
 The project consumes league of legends match data from Riot Games API of hundreds of players within a rank division.
-Match data consists of the details of a match such as its players, champions played, number of kills, and amount of damage a players did.
-The data is pulled periodically in a batch format hence this pipeline emulates a batch style job that applies, extracts,transforms, creating tables on a schedule.
-The goal is to accumulate a big dataset for players to identify smurfs within their league queue, generate player metrics, and overall rank division metrics.
+Match data consists of the details of a match such as its players, champions played, number of kills, and amount of damage a player did.
+The data is pulled periodically in a batch format hence this pipeline emulates a batch style job that applie extracts, transforms, creates tables on a schedule.
+The goal is to accumulate a big dataset for players to identify smurfs within their league division, generate player metrics and overall rank division metrics.
 The pipeline infrastructure is built using a modern data stack.

 ## Tools & Technologies